openstack-archive/senlin/doc/source/user/actions.rst

 Showing Details of an Action
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use the :program:`senlin` command line to show the details about an
+You can use the :program:`openstack cluster` command to show the details about
-action you are interested in.
-When specifying the identity of the action, you
+an action you are interested in.
+When specifying the identity of the action,
-can use its name, its ID or its "short ID" .
-Senlin API and engine will verify
+you can use its name, its ID or its "short ID" .
+Senlin API and engine will
-if the identifier you specified can uniquely identify an action.
-An error
+verify if the identifier you specified can uniquely identify an action.
+An
-message will be returned if there is no action matching the identifier or if
+error message will be returned if there is no action matching the identifier
-more than one action matching it.
+or if more than one action matching it.

 An example is shown below::

-  $ senlin action-show 8fac487f
+  $ openstack cluster action show 8fac487f
   +---------------+--------------------------------------+
   | Property      | Value                                |
   +---------------+--------------------------------------+